Danar2714/homelab-core-rack/README.md

 ## 5. Docs (extra files)

-The [`extra-files/`](./docs/) directory is intended for assets that complement the homelab documentation, such as:
+The [`docs/`](./docs/) directory is intended for assets that complement the homelab documentation, such as:

 - **3D models (STL)** for custom patch panels and rack accessories.
 - Any auxiliary diagrams, templates, or scripts that are not strictly configuration but are relevant to the physical build.
+- Referenced pictures/photos.

 ---

 ## 6. License

-To be decided.

-For now, configuration examples and files are shared for **educational and portfolio** purposes only.
+Configuration examples and files are shared for **educational and portfolio** purposes only.
 Do **not** copy them directly into production environments without proper review and hardening.